General information

 Part I (online)

 Part I is offered remotely and consists of online activities, including lectures and discussions, group work and individual self-study components, as well as individual and group assignments.
-Throughout the whole course, you work in thematic groups.
-The online course has a duration of eight days and takes place between Wednesday, 7 and Friday, 16 June 2023.
+Throughout the whole course, you work in subgroups focussing on selected case cities.
+The online course has a duration of eight days and takes place between Wednesday, 5, and Friday, 14 June 2024.
+Please note that you will be expected to spend full working days on the course during this online part.

 You will apply the obtained knowledge by means of individual and/or group assignments, which will be assessed individually and/or by means of presentations.